TheNathannator/GuitarGame_ChartFormats/docs/Chart-File-Formats/mid-format/Overview.md

 Miscellaneous/global tracks typically use an un-prefixed name which describes their purpose (for example, `EVENTS` and `VENUE`).

 Since any name can be used for a track, unknown tracks should be ignored.

-Details for specific tracks may be found within the [`Standard`](Standard/) folder next to this document.
-Note that this folder primarily only covers details that are commonly supported within the community; for details on the original Harmonix-created formats, refer to the [`Guitar Hero 1 and 2`](Game-Specific/Guitar-Hero-1-and-2/) and [`Rock Band`](Game-Specific/Rock-Band/) folders within the [`Game-Specific`](Game-Specific/) folder.

 ### Track Events